sav-che/TL-2/Authors/Abeleven, Theodorus Hendrik Arnoldus Jacobus {std. Abeleven} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 6](https://www.biodiversitylibrary.org/item/103858#page/18/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 6](https://www.biodiversitylibrary.org/page/33264769) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Abeleven, Theodoor Hendrik Arnoldus Jacobus {std.
 Abeleven}|first entry]] for this author

 ### Author

-\* Abeleven, Theodorus Hendrik Arnoldus Jacobus (1822-1904), Dutch botanist, pharmacist and highschool teacher at a highschool in Nijmegen, Netherlands 1865-1899, also botany teacher at the Nijmegen Gymnasium; secretary of the Nederlandsche Botanische Vereeniging 1867-1897. (*Abeleven*).
+\* Abeleven, Theodorus Hendrik Arnoldus Jacobus (1822-1904), Dutch botanist, pharmacist and highschool teacher at a highschool in Nijmegen, Netherlands 1865-1899, also botany teacher at the Nijmegen Gymnasium; secretary of the Nederlandsche Botanische Vereeniging 1867-1897.
+**Abbreviated name**: *Abeleven*

 #### Herbarium and types